ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 .. figure:: ../screenshots/admin_conformance_dashboard_organisation_view.png
   :align: center

-Assuming there are conformance statements defined these will be presented in expandable panels, split and grouped based on their relevant specifications, specification groups and options (if applicable).
-If you do indeed see such groupings, related statements can be expanded and collapsed by clicking on their relevant titles.
+Assuming there are conformance statements defined, these will be presented in expandable panels, split and grouped based on their relevant specifications, specification groups and options (if applicable).
+If you do indeed see such groupings, they can be expanded and collapsed by clicking on their relevant titles.

 For each statement you can see besides the **name** of the specification, an overview of the system's current testing status.
 This overview